 He prepared and memorized a twenty five page speech for his sentencing that Judge Sharp remembers to this day.
 In it, Chris spoke of Nero, Van Gough, Cromwell, Descartes.
 He shared stories from his childhood, rife with poverty and trauma: constant pain from sickle cell anemia, kerosene and candles the only heat through frigid Tennessee winters, weekly baths at the neighbors when the water got turned off, his mother’s crack addiction and abuse at the hands of her boyfriend.
 He described how, at 18, he discovered his 22-year old brother’s body after he committed suicide.
 He recounted the extreme lack of financial resources and social pressures that led to selling drugs at a young age and his goals and dreams if given the chance.

 But under federal drug laws, none of it mattered.
 The law mandated an automatic life without parole sentence for Chris because of two drug priors dating from when he was a teenager, the first when he was 18 for under 7 grams of marijuana and cocaine – the second when he was 19 for less than .5 grams of crack – total weight combined for both offenses equal less than three pennies.

 At sentencing, Judge Sharp said the imposition of a life sentence was “way out of whack” with what Chris’ co-conspirators had received.
 The judge said, “Each defendant is supposed to be treated as an individual.
 I don’t think that’s happening here.”

 Inflexible federal drug laws left him no choice.
 Against Judge Sharp’s will, he sentenced Chris, 26 at the time, to spend the rest of his life in prison.

 Despite facing a reality that would be unbearable for many, Chris, now 30, stays positive in prison by reading as much as he can, studying and dreaming big.
 He is inspired by Ben Horowitz, has read his book twice and agrees with him that rap canons contain the best business advice ever.
 He is also inspired by Elon Musk, with whom he shares a love for tech and aspirations to visit and colonize Mars.
-He hopes to work with Musk one day to make that vision a reality.